duhlin/statleboncoin/README.md

 ## Installation

 Make sure that ruby is installed.
+Install has been tested on windows using Ruby 2.0.0-p481 (x64) from: http://rubyinstaller.org/downloads/

 Install bundler if needed:

     $ gem install bundler